-REPLACEMENT: Will this annuity change or replace an existing life in Do you currently have a life insurance policy or annuity (If 'YES', please provide the company name and policy or contract ontract? □ NO □ NO ☐ YES ☐ YES Company · · · · · · · · · · · · · · · · · · · Policy or Contract # · · · · · · · · · · · · · · · · · · · Company - · · · · · · · · · · · · · · · · · · · Policy or Contract # Company Policy or Contract # NOT INSURED BY ANY GOVERNMENT AGEN ARANTEE · NO I understand this application will become part of my arthat the information it contains is true and correct, to the representations and not warranties.
+REPLACEMENT: Will this annuity change or replace an existing life in Do you currently have a life insurance policy or annular (If 'YES', please provide the company name and policy or contract ontract? □ NO □ NO ☐ YES ☐ YES Company · · · · · · · · · · · · · · · · · · · Policy or Contract # · · · · · · · · · · · · · · · · · · · Company - · · · · · · · · · · · · · · · · · · · Policy or Contract # Company Policy or Contract # NOT INSURED BY ANY GOVERNMENT AGEN ARANTEE · NO I understand this application will become part of my arthat the information it contains is true and correct, to the representations and not warranties.
 If this application has owner on behalf of both Owners. e best of my knowledge a ind belief.
 However, these state ements are I have read and understand the "Annuity Buyer's Guifinancial advisor. de" and the annuity Disc closure Statement pr ovided to me by my I believe this annuity meets my current needs and finance cial objectives.
 I understand that I am purchasing an indexed annuity.
 I understand the product features, interest crediting elements, and the indexes upon which the interest calculations will be based.
 Any interest credited to an indexed strategy depends in part upon the performance of the strategy's independent index.
 I understand the value of the contract will be affected by the index, but the contract does not participate directly in any index or stock investment.
 I also understand that during the withdrawal charge period, withdrawals from the contract that exceed any available free-withdrawal amount are subject to a limited market value adjustment and a withdrawal charge.
-Application signed at:(City and on (City and State) (Date) Owner's Signature Joint Owner's Sig nature (if applicable) Annuitant's Signature (if not an Owner) Federal law requires the following notice: We may reques , Use Administrative Form LAD-1225 to name or PRODUCER REPORT: (To prevent delays processing this application, please complete all questions in this section.)
-To the best of your knowledge and belief: · Does this annuity purchase change or replace any existing life insurance policy or annuity contract? \square NO ☐ YES Does the applicant have any existing life insurance policy(s) or annuity contract (s)? \square NO ☐ YES Type of unexpired government issued photo I.D. used to verify the applicant's identity?
+Application signed at:(City and on (City and State) (Date) Owner's Signature Joint Owner's Sig nature ( if applicable ) Annuitant's Signature (if not an Owner ) Federal law requires the following notice: We may reques , Use Administrative Form LAD-1225 to name or PRODUCER REPORT: (To prevent delays processing this application, please complete all questions in this section.)
+To the best of your knowledge and belief: · Does this annuity purchase change or replace any existing life insurance policy or annuity contract? $\square$ NO ☐ YES Does the applicant have any existing life insurance policy(s) or annuity contract (s)? $\square$ NO ☐ YES Type of unexpired government issued photo I.D. used to verify the applicant's identity?
 (Type) (N umber) I determined the suitability of this annuity to the applicant's current financial needs, goals, and situation by asking about the applicant's financial status, tax status, financial goals and objectives, and other relevant information.
-I have accurately recorded the information provided by the applicant(s).
-I have not used any written sales materials other than those approved by Protective Life.
-I have reasonable grounds to believe the purchase of this annuity is suitable for the applicant(s).
-Producer 1 Signature Producer 1 # s hare % Producer 1 Printed Name Broker/Agency Name Producer 2 Printed Name
+I have accurately recorded the information provided by the a approved by Protective Life.
+I have reasonable grounds to bel than those Producer 1 Signature Producer 1 # s hare % Producer 1 Printed Name Broker/Agency Name Producer 2 Printed Name